wbharding/wbharding/README.md

 GitClear updates these charts with fresh data every hour.
 Empirically, GitHub seems to cache them for about half a day at a time.

-## What I've been working on the past few days
+## What I've been working on lately
 <a href='https://www.gitclear.com' target='_blank'><img src='https://www.gitclear.com/chart_glimpses/b02dd34c-b375-42b5-a1c0-bbfaac42917b.png' /></a>

 ## GitClear releases over the past year